Adiaslow/ParalISI/CONTRIBUTING.md

-# Contributing to PyISI
+# Contributing to ParalISI

-First off, thank you for considering contributing to PyISI!
+First off, thank you for considering contributing to ParalISI!

 ## Project Vision

-PyISI is modernizing a MATLAB-based Intrinsic Signal Imaging (ISI) analysis pipeline for visual cortex experiments.
+ParalISI is modernizing a MATLAB-based Intrinsic Signal Imaging (ISI) analysis pipeline for visual cortex experiments.
 Our goal is to create a high-performance, maintainable Python implementation that preserves the scientific validity of the original while incorporating modern software engineering practices.

 ### Core Objectives
 - Maintain scientific accuracy of the original MATLAB implementation